Table of Contents

 Lymph organs are spread throughout the body and include the lymph nodes, thymus, spleen, appendix, tonsils and adenoids, and clumps of tissue in the small intestine known as Peyer's patches.
 Lymph nodes are located in the neck, armpits, abdomen, and groin.
 Each lymph node contains cells ready to fight invaders.
 The lymphatic vessels connect the lymph nodes and carry lymph, which is a clear fluid that "bathes" the body's tissues and helps to clean out invaders or germs.

 The spleen is an important organ for a healthy immune system.
 It is about the size of a fist, and it is located at the upper left of the abdomen.
-One of its key roles is to filter blood and to identify and discard worn-out white blood cells.
+One of its key roles is to filter blood and to identify and get rid of worn-out white blood cells.

 Some key cells of the immune system are: